tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Gifts and Purchases.md

 # Gifts

+- Coin of Delving (common minor item) - gift to Riswynn upon departure from Tharn Todor at beginning of campaign

 - Delwath's elven armor from the days of the Great War, now no longer magical
 - A shard of [[Inkaye]] ready to be infused with explanar magic, created by [[Umli]] from Delwath's [[Elven Shadow Breastplate]].
 Used to create the rainbow prism for [[Vindristjarna]], created by Faldrak at the Elemental Forge.